The Laplace spectrum on conformally compact manifolds: Introduction

 Borthwick then implemented a microlocal construction to obtain the meromorphic continuation of the Schwartz kernel of the resolvent operator $(\Delta - \lambda I)^{-1}$ to the complex plane (for the parameter $s \in \C$), minus a certain collection of intervals.
-The portion of the continuous spectrum inaccessible by meromorphic continuation indeed corresponds to the range previously mentioned by Mazzeo, $\lambda \in [n^2 \alpha_0 ^2/4, n^2 \alpha_1 ^2 /4]$.
-Since Borthwick, the only further results of which we are aware for the Laplace operator on $\cL^2(M)$ in the fully general context of conformally compact manifolds are those of S\'a Barreto and Wang \cite{sabarreto_wang_16}.
-They proved that if the manifold is non-trapping, then the semiclassical scattering matrix is a semiclassical Fourier integral operator which quantizes the scattering relation.
+The portion of the continuous spectrum inaccessible by meromorphic continuation indeed corresponds to the range previously mentioned by Mazzeo, $\lambda \in [n^2 \alpha_0 ^2/4, n^2 \alpha_1 ^2 /4]$ and is the result of the variability of the curvature at the boundary.
+Related work include the analytic continuation of the resolvent on symmetric spaces of noncompact type \cite{mazzeo_vasy_05}.
+S\'a Barreto and Wang \cite{sabarreto_wang_16} proved that if a conformally compact manifold is non-trapping, then the semiclassical scattering matrix is a semiclassical Fourier integral operator which quantizes the scattering relation.
 They also proved resolvent estimates and showed that there is a resonance-free region near the continuous spectrum.
+The non-trapping assumption, that there are no closed geodesics on the manifold, is often assumed in order to obtain resolvent estimates.

 Here, we investigate the spectrum of the Laplace operator on a conformally compact manifold acting on the Banach spaces $\cL^p(M)$ for $1 \leq p \leq \infty$.
+We allow the curvatures to be variable at the boundary, and we do not make any non-trapping assumptions.
+Consequently, it is not immediately apparent that the methods of the aforementioned works would yield the results obtained here.
 Since conformally compact manifolds are complete, there is a canonical domain for the Laplace operator acting on $\cL^p(M)$ for $p$ in this range.
 For the Laplacian on functions, using Davies' Theorems 1.3.2, 1.3.3, 1.4.1 in~\cite{davies89}, one can obtain that the heat operator $e^{-t\Delta}$ of the Laplacian operator on $\cL^2(M)\cap \cL^p(M)$ can be extended to a contraction semigroup on $\cL^p(M)$ for all $1 \leq p < \infty$.
 For $p=\infty$, the heat operator on $\cL^{\infty}(M)$ is defined as the dual of the operator on $\cL^1(M)$.
 This allows us to define the infinitesimal generator of the semigroup $e^{-t \Delta}$ on $\cL^p(M)$ for all $1\leq p\leq\infty$.
 We refer to this generator as the Laplacian on $\cL^p(M)$.
 Note that $\cC^\infty _c (M)$ is also a core for this operator.

 There is significant motivation to study the Laplace operator acting on these Banach spaces.
 For example, the natural space to study heat diffusion is $\cL^1(M)$ because if a function $u(t, x) \geq 0$ is the heat distribution at time $t$, the total amount of heat in any region is given by the $\cL^1$ norm of $u$ over that region.
 Consequently, the $\cL^1$ norms of solutions to the heat equation have a physical meaning.
 This is sometimes known as the \em heat content. \em Although this provides motivation for the study of the Laplace operator on $\cL^1$, this space is more difficult to handle than the Hilbert space $\cL^2$ or the reflexive $\cL^p$ spaces for $p>1$.
 In particular, the heat semigroup is bounded analytic on $\cL^p$ for $p>1$, but this is not in general true for the heat semigroup on $\cL^1$.